Wizcorp/javascript-styleguide/Unity-C#/README.md

 /// You can use the summary tags above any piece of code so tools can extract this
 /// </summary>

-///
-/// If you do not want the comment to appear you can use the normal comment blocks, the use of /* comment */ is discouraged
+/// If you do not want the comment to appear you can use the normal comment
-///
+/// blocks, the use of /* comment */ is not discouraged.

 // Single line version is prefered where suitable
 ```